awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.serverless_2_07_01.md

 # Aurora MySQL Serverless 5\.7 engine updates 2020\-06\-18 \(version 2\.07\.1\)<a name="AuroraMySQL.Updates.serverless_2_07_01"></a>

  Aurora Serverless 5\.7 is generally available\.
 It has the same features and bug fixes as Aurora MySQL 2\.07\.1\.

 You can restore a snapshot from a currently supported Aurora MySQL release into Aurora MySQL Serverless 5\.7\.
+By using a snapshot, you can also upgrade an Aurora MySQL\-5\.6 compatible Aurora Serverless DB cluster to an Aurora MySQL\-5\.7 compatible Aurora Serverless DB cluster\.
+To do so:
++ Create a snapshot from the Aurora MySQL 5\.6 Serverless  DB cluster\.
+To learn how, see [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md)\.
++ Restore the snapshot to a new Aurora MySQL 5\.7 Serverless cluster\.
+For more information, see [Restoring an Aurora Serverless DB cluster](aurora-serverless.restorefromsnapshot.md)\.

+Aurora Serverless doesn't have its own version number\.
+It uses the number of Aurora MySQL version that supports it to distinguish between Aurora MySQL 5\.7 and Aurora MySQL 5\.6 updates\.
+For more information, see [Aurora Serverless versions](aurora-serverless.relnotes.md)\.

 For general information about Aurora Serverless, see [Using Amazon Aurora Serverless](aurora-serverless.md)\.

  If you have any questions or concerns, AWS Support is available on the community forums and through AWS Premium Support at [http://aws\.amazon\.com/support](http://aws.amazon.com/support)\.
 For more information, see [Maintaining an Aurora DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_UpgradeDBInstance.Maintenance.html)\.